 When water is used in homes or industry, it isn’t used up.
 A little of it may pass into the atmosphere by evaporation, eventually reappearing as rain, and the rest of it becomes wastewater.
 When wastewater is cleaned of its undesirable impurities, it once again becomes perfectly good water, able to be reused endlessly.

 The impurities in municipal wastewater are largely biodegradable, so biological treatment methods are commonly used for its cleaning.
 This is called a Publicly Owned Treatment Works (POTW).
 They use naturally occurring microbes to convert sewage wastes to simple harmless materials, by creating an environment where the microbes can work efficiently.
-The plant's efficiency, and so its economic efficiency, often depends on chemicals to assist in speeding up and improve the processes.
-The chemicals-coagulants, flocculants, oxidants, and disinfectants-and the know-how to apply them are the contribution Fort Bend Services' wastewater engineers can make to help these water factories produce their clean water product.
+The plant’s efficiency, and so its economic efficiency, often depends on chemicals to assist in speeding up and improve the processes.
+The chemicals-coagulants, flocculants, oxidants, and disinfectants-and the know-how to apply them are the contribution Fort Bend Services’ wastewater team can make to help these water factories produce their clean water product.

 Wastewater from some industrial and agricultural activities cannot be cleaned effectively in a POTW.
 Fort Bend Services can assist with a vast array of industries: